knockout/tko/README.md

 The `data-sbind` binding provider uses Knockout's built-in bindings, so `text`, `foreach`, and the others should work as expected.

+Roadmap
+---

-Future bindings may expand our language to include:
+In the future our bindings may be expanded to include, for example:

 - Nested values in objects: `text: { x: value(), y: $element.id }`
 - Array numerical lookups: `text: value[0]`